 - 1/2 loaf French or Italian bread, cut into cubes (day old is best)

 - 1/2 cup packed light brown sugar

-- In a bowl, mix the sugars and cocoa powder.
-Add milk and whisk to combine.
+- In another bowl, combine both sugars with the cocoa powder and mix well.
+Add this to the milk mixture and whisk to combine.

 I first heard about chocolate bread pudding when my My mom told me about some she had in a restaurant in Florida.
 I made some, and it was delicious.
 Katie, stopped eating chocolate for a while due to a sensitivity to chocolate that Jack had.
 Many babies have a sensitivity to chocolate, and usually outgrow it.
 She wanted to test whether she could have chocolate on something extra delicious, just in case she is and she has to go back to no chocolate, and we think this dish might be it.

 I based this recipe off of Paula Deen’s Chocolate Bread Pudding Recipe that I have made before.
 Her dish is calculated to serve 10-12 servings, but my wife and I don’t need that many – so I halved it.
 Accordingly, I used a 8″ by 8″ pan as opposed to her 13″ by 9″.
 A smaller size will keep you from going back for those seconds or thirds that you know you shouldn’t have.
 I like her recipe because it is relatively simple.
 However, I have made a few changes to make it even more basic.